yugabyte/yugabyte-db/docs/content/preview/faq/yugabyte-platform.md

 - YBA aware of the node agent service.
 - the node agent trust YBA and vice-versa.
-This step is called registration.
+This secure set-up process is called registration.
 Note that registration has nothing to do with a provider.

-Unregistration is the step to disconnect YBA and a node agent from each other.
+Unregistration is the process to remove the node agent entry from YBA such that there is no communication between each other.

 ### Why does node agent installation ask for provider and other details during on-prem manual node agent setup?